pbuckner/x-plane_plugins/XPython/docs/source/development/modules/defs.rst

 necessarily match the Macintosh user interface guidelines.
 There is not yet a way for plugins to access the Macintosh control keys without using
 #ifdefed code.

+These modifier keys (except UpFlag and DownFlag) can be directly queried using :func:`getModifierKeys`, available since X-Plane 12.5 (SDK 440).
+They are also provided as flags in window :func:`key` callback.

 For ``xp.py``, these are defined without the leading ``xplm_`` e.g., ``xp.ShiftFlag``